 Despite being quick and easy to make, egg drop soup offers solid nutrition.
 It's rich in protein, thanks to the eggs and broth, especially if you use bone broth, which can have 8-10 grams of protein per cup.

 Use whatever veggies you have on hand, frozen or fresh.
-Great additions include spinach, bok choy, Napa cabbage, snow peas, mushrooms, or shallots.
+Great additions include spinach, Roasted Baby Bok Choy, Napa cabbage, snow peas, mushrooms, or shallots.

 Don't have cornstarch?
 You can leave it out.
 While it helps thicken the broth and gives the soup a velvety texture, the flavor will still be good without it.
 Just know the soup will be thinner, and the egg ribbons may sink instead of float.

-If you tried this Egg Drop Soup, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Egg Drop Soup, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe